Programmers-Paradise/Gnosvia/Club Resources/Technical Resources/AI Resources/README.md

 # Roadmaps

-Welcome to the Gnosvia Roadmaps repository!
+Welcome to the Gnosvia Roadmaps & Resources repository!

 # Structure
 Here the Roadmaps are divided into 3 Families